-Peer Tutor I is an option for students who have demonstrated exceptional HHS Bobcat citizenship.
-Peer Tutor I is a privilege and are offered on a limited availability basis.
+Peer Tutor I and II are options for students who have demonstrated exceptional HHS Bobcat citizenship.
+Peer Tutor I and II are a privilege and are offered on a limited availability basis.
 Under the supervision of school staff, peer tutors will provide academic assistance during the school day to selected fellow-students in specific areas of need.